OH Consultant

 Hazards identified

-Lone working on mobile patrol with no backupHIGH
+Lone working during overnight static guard or mobile patrol shifts with no immediate backupHIGH

 Control measures